ubicucsd/bootcamp_18_19/9_Phylogenetics.md

 ## Challenge II: XML

+In the lab, you're often not going to be given an explanation (such as provided above) of how to perform a task.
+This challenge will test your ability to use your resources (internet, documentation, etc.) to extend phylogenetic analysis given only input and output.

+**Input**
 Many times, phylogenetic trees are exported as XML files.
 XML stands for eXtensible Markup Language, and is used in a wide range of applications that require storage or transport of data in a structured fashion.
+Provided are two XML files, `single.xml`, containing one phylogenetic tree, and `many.xml`, containing many different phylogenetic trees.

+**Output**
+When your program is executed, the following should be printed to the terminal for every tree (from both files):
+* [Tree Name] or "Unnamed"
+* [Tree Description] or "No description"
+* [Phylogenetic tree ordered with deepest clades* on top]

+*Clade depth is defined by the number of terminal nodes.

 ## Acknowledgements
 Many data and algorithms are adatpted from the offical Biopython textbook.